-I work hard, love sports, read lots, eat well and try and travel as
+I work hard, love sports, read lots, eat well and try and travel as much as I can.

 I'm an INTJ.

 *Update: I now move back and forth between London and New York.

 Travel is part of my life.
 I generally prefer the two extremes: metropolis or wilderness.
 These days I think about cities and urban planning a lot.

 I organize my life around maximising my energy levels - I eat well, sleep enough, work hard but not too hard, habitually work out, and stay close to family.